morewings/storybook-addon-theme-provider/README.md

 > **Maintainer's personal appeal to the users** <br /><br />
 > Hi, my name is Dima.
 I created this Storybook add-on.
 Thanks for choosing it for your project.
 Hope it helps you to achieve your goals and implement your ideas.<br /><br />
  At this moment I'm looking for as job as a **Lead/Senior Front Developer in Berlin, Germany**.
 So I would like to ask you to **refer me to your company** if this is relevant to your case.
 Here you can find my [CV and portfolio](https://linktr.ee/morewings).
 In case it is not relevant, giving a star 🌟 to add-on [repo](https://github.com/morewings/storybook-addon-theme-provider) is also appreciated.
-I believe that having a popular open source repo helps a job search.<br /><br />
+I believe that having a popular open source project is helpful for a job search.<br /><br />
  Thanks and happy coding!